Land of the Dead: Plot

-On the way, Manolete is bitten and then killed by Slack.
 After catching up with Dead Reckoning, Riley approaches the vehicle alone.
-Charlie, Slack, and Pillsbury follow him after subduing Motown and leaving her behind.
-Realizing Riley is working for Kaufman, Cholo holds both Riley and Charlie at gunpoint.
-As he prepares to fire Dead Reckoning's missiles at Fiddler's Green, Riley uses a small device and deactivates Dead Reckonings weapons systems; he then destroys the device.
-Motown, who had regained consciousness, opens fire and nearly kills both Riley and Cholo (who is maimed by one of the gunshots).
-She is bitten by a zombie and killed by Slack.
-Riley convinces Cholo to allow him to escape North and to join him, but the latter decides to return to Fiddler's Green to deal with Kaufman; his partner Foxy accompanies him.
-While en route, Cholo is bitten by a zombie and leaves to kill Kaufman by himself as a zombie.
-Riley takes over Dead Reckoning once again and returns to Fiddler's Green.
+Realizing Riley is working for Kaufman, Cholo holds both him and Charlie at gunpoint.
+As Cholo prepares to fire Dead Reckoning's missiles at Fiddler's Green, Riley deactivates the weapons systems remotely.
+Kaufman's stooge Motown opens fire and nearly kills both Riley and Cholo, but is bitten by a zombie and killed by Slack.
+Riley asks Cholo to come with him, but Cholo opts to confront Kaufman at Fiddler's Green.
+While en route, Cholo is bitten by a zombie, while Riley returns to Fiddler's Green in Dead Reckoning.